mavryk-network/mavryk-packaging/nix/README.md

 Alternatively, you can build a single binary too.
 For example, this:
 ```
-nix build .#tezos-client
+nix build .#mavryk-client
 ```
-will produce the `tezos-client` binary.
+will produce the `mavryk-client` binary.